-These assessments will be carried out through the RBA Validated Assessment Program (VAP) audits. our supplier partnerships this photo in our Nature
+These assessments will be carried out through the RBA Validated Assessment Program (VAP) audits.

 Membership in the RBA grants access to completed supplier VAP audits and provides the option to conduct additional audits at a cost to be determined.

 We will audit top suppliers for compliance with the Supplier Code of Conduct, addressing any other issues identified through the risk assessments.
 Additionally, we will formalize a protocol for conducting supplier audits.